Trained Volunteers: Making a big difference.

 - Emotional support.
 Volunteers provide a calming and reassuring presence during challenging times.

 - Meal preparation and household chores.
 While not a primary duty, occasional household duties may be handled.

 - Errands.
-Picking up and delivering pharmacy supplies or groceries are among volunteer duties.
+Picking up and delivering supplies or groceries are among volunteer duties.

 - Vigil.
 During late and difficult hours, volunteers are willing to stay with a patient, ensuring that no one dies alone.

 - Reducing loneliness and depression.
 Pet Therapy is proven to help alleviate isolation and sorrow and lower blood pressure.

 - A welcome distraction.
 Pet therapy can break the cycle of worry and challenge in daily life.